-If you use pyodide.loadPackagesFromImports Pyodide will automatically download all packages that the code snippet imports.
-This is particularly useful for making a repl since users might import unexpected packages.
+In some cases, and in particular in the REPL, packages are installed implicitly from imports.
+The Pyodide REPL uses pyodide.loadPackagesFromImports to automatically download all packages that the code snippet imports.
+This is useful since users might import unexpected packages in REPL.
 At present, loadPackagesFromImports will not download packages from PyPI, it will only download packages included in the Pyodide distribution.
 See Packages built in Pyodide to check the full list of packages included in Pyodide.